 8 Tips to Stay Organized This School Year

-The sun is blazing, the Halloween decorations are in stores, and somehow your child has grown out of everything you swore you only bought a month ago.
+The sun is blazing, the Halloween decorations are in stores and somehow your child has grown out of everything you swore you only bought a month ago.
 Do you know what that means?

 It's that time, back to school!

-Before you get sad about sending them back, or giggle with delight at the aspect of grocery shopping alone, take a minute to think about any possible hiccups from last school year you needed to address while also remembering what went well and the systems that worked for you.
-Do you feel a little anxious or are not sure where to start?
-No worries—we have your back.
-Here are some quick tips to help you start this school year organized.
+Before you get sad about sending them back or giggle with delight at the aspect of grocery shopping alone, take a minute to think about any possible hiccups from last school year you needed to address while also remembering what went well and the systems that worked for you.

 1. Meal Prep and Plan Lunches